complexorganizations/content-blocker/.github/readme.md

 If I installed it, how would I uninstall it?
 - `go run main.go -uninstall`

+Why are the lists so small?
+- These are host files for end users to use; the goal is to block the most active domains, not to construct a host file with 999999999* domains.

 ---
 #### System Requirements
 - Memory: 1GB